 After you’ve gotten your fill of coffee and art at Bar Zingaro, you might be in the mood to chill out with some creamy soft serve.
 Head down to the first floor of the shopping center to Daily Chiko, an ice cream shop famous for its over-the-top creations.
 Challenge yourself to a 20-centimeter tower of ice cream containing all eight flavors that the shop has to offer for only 480 yen.
 While the flavors are always changing, a few staples are matcha, ramune soda, and chocolate.
 But don’t worry about your waistline, because Daily Chiko’s ice cream is quite light, containing only about a third of the calories of the average soft serve.
 Which definitely means you can eat more, right?

-After satiating your sweet tooth at Daily Chiko, head over to the maze of restaurants that snake around Nakano Broadway.
-As you get lost between the sea of stores and shops makes sure visit one of the various ramen stores that are plentiful in the area.
-One that stands out from the rest is Saikoro, previously called Jiraigen.
-Known as “Japanese Soul Food,” this ramen shop is known for its unique broth which is made of a mix of dried sardines and pork bones.
-If you happen to be in Nakano on the 29th of any month, be sure to snag a bowl for only 500 yen on their “Niku Nobu” day.
+After satiating your sweet tooth at Daily Chiko, scope out the maze of restaurants that snake around Nakano Broadway.
+As you get lost in the sea of stores and shops, you’ll come across various ramen stores that are plentiful in the area.
+One that stands out from the rest (likely with a line out the door) is Saikoro, previously called Jiraigen.
+Praised as Japanese soul food, this ramen is known for its unique broth which is made of a mix of dried sardines and pork bones.
+Saikoro’s style of ramen, called niboshi ramen, with a soup stock made with small dried fish, is not your average ramen, and Saikoro has a fantastic reputation, so you may have to withstand some lines to get your slurp on at this ramen joint.
+And here’s a bonus tip: if you happen to be in Nakano on the 29th of the month (Saikoro’s Niku Nobu day), be sure to snag a bowl for only 500 yen.

 Francisco is a student who is currently studying abroad in Japan.
 He enjoys walking around the streets of Tokyo and discovering great places to eat.